-A note signed by a parent, guardian or homestay parent is required for a grade 9 student to get off at a bus stop other than his or her designated stop.
-Grade 9 students must provide the bus driver with a note if the stop is on their current bus or must bring the note to the office in order to obtain a bus pass for another bus.
-For safety and security reasons, bus drivers do not normally drop students at alternative stops unless they follow these steps.
+A note signed by a parent, guardian or homestay parent must be brought or sent to the office to allow Grade 9 students to get off at bus stops other than their designated ones.
+Once approved, the Grade 9 student must provide the bus driver with a note from the office for the change.
+For safety and security reasons, bus drivers are asked not to drop students off at alternative stops.